The Complete Guide to Exposure Management

 Effective exposure management leverages existing tools in an organization’s security stack to asses and quantify risks.
 The lifecycle of exposure management consists of four key components:

-2. Prioritization.
-After assessments are conducted, risks are then analyzed in the context of their potential impact.
-Incorporating data about human exposure, such as phishing susceptibility or privileged account misuse, ensure that organizations address critical threat targeting individuals.
-By modeling these threats and evaluating the current status of security tools, organizations gain valuable insights to prioritize efforts on the most critical issues.
-This approach ensures that resources are allocated effectively to address risks that have the greatest impact on reducing the overall risk posture.
+Prioritization After assessments are conducted, risks are then analyzed in the context of their potential impact.
+Incorporating data about human exposure, such as phishing susceptibility or privileged account misuse, ensures that organizations address critical threats targeting individuals.
+By modeling these threats and evaluating the current status of security tools, organizations gain valuable insights to prioritize efforts on the most critical issues and allocate resources effectively.

-3. Reporting.
-Clear and actionable reporting provides actionable insights to all stakeholders about technical risks and business priorities.
-High-level summaries can highlight how effectively particular tools are being used or highlight areas requiring additional time and resources in the future in order to leverage additional capabilities of the product.
-More detailed reports can guide technical teams on specific misconfigurations or policy adjustments that need to be made.
+Reporting Clear and actionable reporting provides insights to stakeholders about technical risks and business priorities.
+High-level summaries can highlight tool effectiveness or areas requiring additional time and resources.
+Detailed reports can guide technical teams on specific misconfigurations or policy adjustments that need to be made.

-4. Remediation.
-Implementing solutions to mitigate risk and fix critical gaps to drive down risk is the final step.
-By automating assessments and integrating reporting with workflows, teams can more easily take action to push policies and changes to mitigate risks and proactively make changes that prepare for future threats that may impact the organization.
+Remediation Implementing solutions to mitigate risk and fix critical gaps is the final step.
+By automating assessments and integrating reporting with workflows, teams can act to push policies and changes to mitigate risks and proactively prepare for future threats that may impact the organization.

 Benefits of Exposure Management